c0mmando/Hack-Liberty-Resources/README.md

 - [SuperCookie](https://supercookie.me/) - uses favicons to assign a unique identifier to website visitors. this ID can be stored almost persistently and cannot be easily cleared by the user
 - [Webgl Fingerprinting](https://webbrowsertools.com/webgl-fingerprint/) - uses different techniques to recognize whether a browser extension is spoofing the webgl fingerprint
 - [Zardaxt.py](https://github.com/NikolaiT/zardaxt) - TCP/IP fingerprinting for VPN and Proxy Detection

 ---
+## **Surveillance Technology**

+- [Harris: Wide Area Airborne Motion Imagery](https://yewtu.be/watch?v=ptSeU-OnI8E) - wide-area motion imagery offers persistent, real-time surveillance for enhanced situation awareness through an intelligent, airborne sensor system
+- [CRI LodeStar Wide Area Motion Imagery (WAMI)](https://yewtu.be/watch?v=gM8OlvF_g6s) - a demonstration of cri lodestar wide area motion imagery (wami) system
+- [Harris: Airborne Augmented Reality]() - video with augmented reality overlays enhances situation awareness for teams in the field, analysts and decision makers. overlays poi features, building names, and road names
+- [Harris: Locate GPS Jamming](https://yewtu.be/watch?v=XMpBxrNaV84) -  harris signal sentry 1000 is a gps interference detection and geolocation solution. it provides a web-based visualization tool to support timely and effective actionable intelligence.
+- [Harris: Material Identification](https://web.archive.org/web/20220711210128/https://www.l3harris.com/all-capabilities/material-identification) - harris material identification technology enables remote sensing systems to detect, identify and geolocate the presence of solid materials and gasses – on earth and in the atmosphere
+- [Elbit Systems / SPECTRO XR](https://yewtu.be/watch?v=Nps40JREIDk) - spectro xr integrates a wide range of digital imaging, high-definition optical sensors and advanced lasers, providing simultaneous multi-spectral observation capabilities and enabling ultra-long-range detection.
+- [Police thermal imaging finds cannabis factory ](https://yewtu.be/watch?v=ByI6ItVXTB8) - It was a case of being caught red handed when the West Midlands Police helicopter found this cannabis factory using its thermal imaging camera
+- [The Stingray: How Law Enforcement Can Track Your Every Move](https://yewtu.be/watch?v=wzSgLpNrr2E) - a "cell site simulator" initially developed for military use, Stingrays have made their way into local police and sheriff's departments around the country
+- [How Police Cameras Recognize and Track You](https://yewtu.be/watch?v=9Xg-7FfLIVw) - wired spoke with several experts about the explosion of surveillance technology, how police use it, and what the dangers might be. as tech advances, street cameras can now employ facial recognition and even connect to the internet. what does this mean for the future of privacy?
+- [How China’s Surveillance Is Growing More Invasive](https://yewtu.be/watch?v=Oo_FM3mjBCY) - analysis of over 100,000 government bidding documents found that China’s ambition to collect digital and biological data from its citizens is more expansive and invasive than previously known

+---
 ## **Awesome Git Resource Mirrors and Projects**